Roco-scientist/NGS-Barcode-Count/README.md

 ### Fastq File
-Currently only accepts unzipped FASTQ files due to this program reading line by line.<br>
+Only accepts unzipped FASTQ files because the program reads line by line.<br>
-Currently tryiing to implement a gzip inflate stream so that the whole gzipped file is not placed in RAM.
+Importing gzipped files is currently in the works, but not yet supported.
+A gzip inflate stream will be needed so that the whole gzipped file is not placed in RAM.

 ### Sequence Format File
 The sequence format file should be a text file that is line separated by the type of format.
 The following is supported where the '#' should be replaced by the number of nucleotides corresponding to the barcode:<br>